The Social Security Administration has specific rules for collecting Social Security when you retire.

 If you are younger than the full retirement age and your earnings exceed the yearly earnings limit, the Social Security administration reduces the amount of the benefit you receive.
 The Social Security Administration determines the amount they will deduct by deducting $1 from your benefit payments for every $2 you earn beyond the annual limit.
 The Annual limit for 2023 is $21,240.

-One exception to this rule is the year you reach your full retirement age.
+It’s important to note that this reduction is temporary and applies only to earnings in the year you first claim benefits.
+Once you reach your FRA, the reduction no longer applies, and your benefits are recalculated to account for any withheld benefits.
 In the year you reach full retirement age, the Social Security Administration deducts $1 in benefits for every $3 you earn above a different limit.
 In 2023, the limit on earnings is $56,520.
 The Social Security Administration only counts the money you earn up to the month before you reach your full retirement age, not your earnings for the whole year.

 The Social Security Administration developed the first year of retirement rule to modify the earnings limit to account for individuals who retire part way through a year but have earned more than the annual earnings limit.